 A plan is incomplete without a goal.
 To measure the effectiveness of your plan you will need to set up some key performance indicators (KPIs).
 These metrics will demonstrate the effectiveness of the plan and will also guide future decision making.
 You will need to set up smart goals that have a clear achievable figure along with a timeline.
 These goals will guide and optimize the entire execution and ensure that the team does not lose focus.

 Now we know that this is not an easy journey.
 It takes guts, perseverance, change management, and the full commitment of the executive team and board.
 But it is folly for any company to plan a future that doesn’t include digital transformation.
-Digital transformation is no longer an option for companies.
-Digital platform companies are taking over, and technology and customer focus are central to what and who they are.
+Digital transformation is no longer an option for companies, and technology and customer focus are central to what and who they are.
 The digital elite is winning and winning big.
 The only question is, are your board and your management team ready to do what it takes?